All You Need To Know About Central Provident Fund (CPF): Interest Rates, Contributions And More

 - Working in Singapore under a contract of service.

-- Employed under a permanent, part-time or casual basis.
+- Employed on a permanent, part-time or casual basis.

 This will be slightly different for those who are self-employed.